Unleashing Hour-Scale Video Training for Long Video-Language Understanding: Hour-LLaVA: An Efficient Hour-scale Video-LMM

 where $\theta_\text{M}$ denotes the parameters of the MemAug module $f_{\theta_\text{M}}(\cdot)$. \end{itemize}

 \textbf{Hour-LLaVA}.
 Powered by memory augmentation, we propose Hour-LLaVA, an efficient video-language model capable of modeling hour-long videos at 1 FPS.
 It comprises three key modules: a video encoder, a memory augmentation module (\ie, MemAug), and an LLM decoder.
 Figure~\ref{fig:hour_llava} shows the Hour-LLaVA framework, with the video encoder omitted for simplicity. \begin{itemize}[labelindent=5pt, labelsep=5pt, leftmargin=*, topsep=0pt] \item \textbf{Video Encoding}.
 Following existing Video-LMMs~\cite{zhang2024video,zohar2025apollo}, we adopt SigLIP~\cite{zhai2023sigmoid} followed by a vision-language projector for video encoding.
 Specifically, we sample video frames at 1 FPS and extract visual features $\mathbf{Z}_\text{v}$, which are then average-pooled to a fixed spatial resolution of $8 \times 8$ per frame.
 We then project the average-pooled visual features into the language embedding space via a two-layer MLP with GELU~\cite{hendrycks2016gaussian} activation, obtaining the full video tokens $\mathbf{H}_\text{v}$. \item \textbf{MemAug}.
-The decayed video tokens $\tilde{\mathbf{H}}_\text{v}$ are obtained by ``forgetting'' $\sim$94$\%$ full video tokens with a compression ratio of $^{1}\!/\!_{16}$ through the forgetting mechanism.
-It is achieved by discarding tokens with a compression ratio of $^{1}\!/\!_{4}$ in spatial and temporal dimensions, respectively.
-These decayed tokens are then enriched with full video tokens by the MemAug module, which is implemented with $N=4$ transformer blocks.

-\item \textbf{LLM Decoder}.
+The decayed video tokens $\tilde{\mathbf{H}}_\text{v}$ are obtained by ``forgetting'' $\sim$94\% of the full video tokens with an overall compression ratio of $^{1}\!/\!_{16}$ through the forgetting mechanism, achieved by discarding tokens with a $^{1}\!/\!_{4}$ compression ratio along both spatial and temporal dimensions.
+These decayed tokens are then enriched with the full video tokens via the MemAug module, implemented with $N=4$ transformer blocks.
+To associate the spatial-temporal correspondence between the full video tokens in the memory repository and the decayed tokens, we first flatten the full video tokens into 1D embeddings and apply 1D structured RoPE, following prior works~\cite{gao2024tc,su2024roformer}.
+Based on their spatial-temporal alignment, we then construct a corresponding 1D RoPE for the decayed tokens, ensuring that each decayed token (query) carries positional information consistent with its related full tokens (keys and values) during cross-attention. \item \textbf{LLM Decoder}.
 Given the memory-augmented video tokens $\hat{\mathbf{H}}_\text{v}$ and the user question tokens $\mathbf{H}_\text{q}$, LLM decoder generates final response $\mathbf{X}_\text{a}$.
 We employ Qwen2.5-3B-Instruct~\cite{yang2024qwen2-5} and Qwen2-7B-Instruct~\cite{yang2024qwen2} as the LLM decoders for Hour-LLaVA-3B and Hour-LLaVA-7B, respectively. \end{itemize}